 Bibliometric description

 The initial bibliographic search generated 236 references using Scopus and 138 by Pubmed, with 2 articles detected only by Pubmed.
 The ETHOS database of thesis manuscripts and our manual bibliography search allowed identifying 8 more resources.
-Among the final 246 references selected, 75 were reviews, 163 scientific papers and 8 thesis manuscripts.
 In this pool of bibliographic references, 39 references presenting vector competence original results were included in the final dataset.
 They consisted of 5 field studies monitoring natural tick infections, 34 articles of laboratory experiments on ticks and 2 mixed papers (Table 1).
 As shown in figure 2, the number of publications pertaining to the vector competence of Ornithodoros ticks for ASFV was consistently low over the years, while the total number of references related to ticks and ASFV progressively increased from the 1980s to 2022.

-Thirty-nine authors were reported as first and/or last authors of the selected publications and were considered as “experts”.
-Their period of expertise, including all their publications on ASFV & ticks, varied from 1 to 34 years.
+The community of scientific experts identified is rather limited with only thirty-nine authors listed as first and last authors of the selected publications.
 After 2015, 9 out of 39 experts continued to publish in this domain and can be considered the current core of experts on the vector competence of ticks for ASFV.